Welcome to today's edition of the Rush 24-7 podcast.

 He talks all about it.

-What uh Santorum or anybody needs to do, and nobody has done yet is persuade us why we should be for them.
+What a Santorum or anybody needs to do and nobody has done yet is persuade us why we should be for them.

-We meaning Republicans as a whole, because even though I know uh Rush has a good point about independence and how stop running for the independence, the establishment, whoever they are, however you define them, you actually do need them to vote for you.
+Because even though I know Rush has a good point about independence and how stop running for the independence, the establishment, whoever they are, however you define them, you actually do need them to vote for you.

-It's that that was Dana Perino and the independents.
+It's that was Dana Perino and the independents.

 This is that the establishment really care more about the independent vote than they do the base.